-Permeable surface construction (porous pavement or pavers) - a paved surface with a higher-than-normal percentage of air voids to allow water to pass through it and infiltrate into the subsoil.
+Permeable surface construction (porous pavement or pavers) - A paved surface engineered with a higher-than-normal percentage of air voids to allow water to pass through it and infiltrate into the subsoil.
 This porous surface replaces traditional pavement, allowing parking lot, driveway, and roadway runoff to infiltrate directly into the soil and receive water quality treatment.
-Permeable paving techniques include porous asphalt, pervious concrete, paving stones, and manufactured "grass pavers" made of concrete or plastic.
+Permeable paving techniques include porous asphalt, pervious concrete, paving stones specifically engineered to allow for infiltration of stormwater, and manufactured "grass pavers" made of concrete or plastic.
 Permeable paving may be used for walkways, patios, plazas, driveways, parking stalls, and overflow parking areas.

-French Drains - a trench filled with gravel or rock, or both, containing a perforated pipe that redirects surface water and groundwater away from an area.
+French Drains - An exterior trench filled with gravel or rock, or both, containing a perforated pipe that redirects surface water and ground water away from an area.